luigiselmi/docker-elasticsearch/README.md

     $ curl 'http://localhost:9200/thessaloniki/_search?q=geohash:sx0*&pretty'

-One other common query is to know the number of records with a field that contains a certain value, e.g. geohash=sx0*
+One other common query is to know the number of records with a field that contains a certain value, e.g. geohash=sx0*, as in the previous request

     $ curl "http://localhost:9200/thessaloniki/_count?q=geohash:sx0*"